roughcutsoftware/mcp-dotnet-samples/youtube-subtitles-extractor/containerapp/README.md

     ```

 1. Open Command Palette by typing `F1` or `Ctrl`+`Shift`+`P` on Windows or `Cmd`+`Shift`+`P` on Mac OS, and search `MCP: List Servers`.
-1. Choose `mcp-youtube-subtitles-extractor-aca-container` then click `Start Server`.
+1. Choose `mcp-youtube-subtitles-extractor-container` then click `Start Server`.
 1. Enter the MCP server access key for local container.
 This value has been generated in the [previous step](#run-aspnet-core-mcp-server-locally-in-a-container).
 1. Enter prompt like: